z-------------/CPod/CONTRIBUTING.md

 For example, if you are having trouble with the OPML import, please attach a copy of the OPML file you are trying to import.

 If you are running a development build of CPod (i.e. you have access to the console) please attach any relevant logs.
+This is not required but could be very helpful.

 ### Pull requests